Hawea (Clio Rocks) Marine Reserve: Research and commerce

 Educational and scientific activities are encouraged, but must not disturb or endanger plants, animals or natural features.
 Scientific research requires a permit from the Department of Conservation.

 An area within the marine reserve is designated for commercial rock lobster fishers to store holding pots, including pots to sore live lobsters caught outside the reserve.
 No other commercial or non-commercial fishing or aquaculture is allowed.

 Recreation

 The reserve is accessible from Te Anau via the Milford Road.
 Anchoring boats is banned in many areas to protect the particularly fragile species that can be damaged by anchors or swinging chains.
 Taking off and landing aircraft is permitted.

 The protected marine life can be viewed by diving or snorkelling, either independently or with a tourism or charter boat service.
 To protect the fragile environments, divers must follow the safety and care codes.

-There is a ban on fishing, and taking, killing or moving marine life and materials.
+There is a ban on fishing, taking, killing or moving marine life and materials.
 However, members of Ngāi Tahu may remove pounamu provided they have the right authorisation, only collect by hand, keep disturbance to the site to a minimum, and only carry as much as they can in one trip.
 They may also collect deceased marine mammals and collect teeth and bones.